fpereiro/proof/notes.md

 // anf.
 The machine marks the configuration in the last complete configuration with y. -> kom
 ```

 - PE: "After g finds the colon (which precedes the current complete configuration), con marks the m-configuration with the letter y.
-The additional line I've added to con1 also comes into play: it prints a D (representing a blank sqquare) and marks that square as well:
+The additional line I've added to con1 also comes into play: it prints a D (representing a blank square) and marks that square as well:

 `əə; D A D D C R D A A ; D A A D D C C R D A :: : DyAyDy...`